keisenb/NickBot/README.md

 # NickBot
-A Twilio Bot that updates hasnicktoldhisdadjoketoday.com
+A Twilio webhook that integrates with hasnicktoldhisdadjoketoday.com

 ## Function

-This webhook allows users to text a twilio phone number to easily let other users who check the site know that Nick has told his dad joke today.
+This webhook allows users to text a Twilio phone number to easily let other users who check the site know that Nick has told his dad joke today.

 Current Abilities:

 >Text it "wat" for a list of available commands

+> Updates the site and checks the site to see if it has been updated.

->Subscription service.
-Will notify subscriber once per day if Nick has told a dad joke.
+>Subscription service - Will notify subscriber once per day if/when Nick has told a dad joke.

+## Usage

+Please feel free to modify this for your own use.
+You can edit the config file and input your information there to use your own mysql database as well as Twilio account.
+You can also change the site to curl in the nickscript or sms files.

+The master branch is the original working product, feel free to check the 'hasit' branch for a newer version to be integrated with hasit.io!

 ## License